The Employment Law Review: Germany

 After the birth, employees (both mother and father) are entitled to up to three years of unpaid parental leave, during which they can receive a state parental benefit for a maximum of 14 months.

-Employees on either maternity leave and parental leave are subject to special protection against dismissal.
-A termination may only take place in exceptional cases and with the consent of the highest state authority responsible for occupational safety.
+Employees on maternity leave and parental leave are subject to special protection against dismissal.
+An employee may be dismissed only in exceptional cases and with the consent of the highest state authority responsible for occupational safety.

 i Works council